denis911/FCS-pipeline-docker-snakemake/README.md

 The pipeline relies on the `flowCore` R package for parsing FCS files.

 # Change log:
 1) Fixed docker image build creation and versions conflicts
+2) Snakemake - modified snakemake file to create directories

 # Your task:
 1) Make it work (build&run)